The Festival of Bathing Both Buddha and Heart - 浴佛節與浴心 from Collection of Rain Blossoms

 - 2 min read

 The Buddha is really our own mind.
-And so, to bathe the Buddha is to wash the heart within.
-Long ago, during the Bathing the Buddha Festival, people practiced something called “revealing the heart.”
-In this practice, they would look back on the mistakes they had made over the year, confess them before the Buddha, and make a promise never to do them again.
-This was called revealing the heart.
-So, the real meaning of the festival is not only bathing the statue of the Buddha, but more importantly, cleansing one’s own heart first.
+So when we talk about bathing the Buddha, we are also talking about cleansing the heart.
+Long ago during the Bathing the Buddha Festival, people practiced something called “revealing the heart.”
+They would look back on the mistakes they made over the year, speak honestly before the Buddha, and make a promise not to repeat them.
+The real meaning of the festival was not only washing a statue but washing the heart first.

 Where the Heart Must Turn